Andrew Cousins

 Civil Law

 Mr Cousins has extensive experience in inquest and public inquiry work and brings to this area his experience of sitting as an Assistant Coroner.
-He has advised and represented clients in the public and private healthcare sectors, as well as care homes and local authorities.
+He has advised and represented clients in the public and private healthcare sectors, as well as care homes, local authorities and prisons.
 He has also represented employers in cases arising from fatal accidents in the workplace, and drivers following fatal road traffic collisions.
 Some of these inquests and public inquiries have been reported in the regional and national media.
 Mr Cousins is used to working as part of a team and advising on the impact of the findings of the Coroner, and what further action may arise following an inquest.

 Mr Cousins has a wide experience of personal injury work ranging from small claims track cases up to and including multi million pound cross border actions.
 He has a particular speciality in issues relating to the compensation recovery unit, its impact upon settlement offers and the recovery of benefits paid by the compensator.
 In this regard he has appeared on numerous occasions before the First Tier Tribunal (Social Entitlement Chamber) in relation to appeals concerning certificates of recoverable benefits.

-Mr Cousins has experience of various forms of ADR, and has been involved in Joint Settlement Meetings, Mediations and Arbitrations.
+Mr Cousins has experience of various forms of ADR across the fields of commercial disputes, and personal injury.
+He has been involved in Joint Settlement Meetings, Mediations and Arbitrations.
 He is a qualified Member of the Chartered Institute of Arbitrators.

 Mr Cousins has experience of advising in relation to medical treatment and welfare issues in the Court of Protection.